 How THC and CBD benefit together: The Entourage Effect

-THC and CBD are two of hundreds of phytocannabinoids in cannabis.
+THC and CBD are two of hundreds of phytocannabinoids in marijuana.
 There are also terpenes which make it smell so good but also have medical benefits in them.
-Phytocannabinoids and terpenes cause what is known as “the entourage effect”.
+Phytocannabinoids and terpenes cause what is known as “the Entourage Effect”.
 Scientists theorize that if taken together, it will enhance the effects more than when taken alone.
 Research says this may be beneficial to fungal infections, cancer, epilepsy, inflammation and can have neuro-protective properties.
 An great example of this is RSO, or “Rick Simpson Oil”.
 It is full spectrum concentrate and you will get the maximum benefits of your weed.

 Now you have a better idea of what THC and CBD is and how they can help with your health.
 Our friendly, knowledgeable Budtenders can guide you through the all the options and tailor your experience to what you need.
 We also have medical marijuana consultants on staff by appointment, schedule a free consultation today!